elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 ## 5 One Last Note!

-Beta distribution enables us to model the random behaviour of proportions and probabilities.
-There is another interesting property of the Beta distribution.
-Beta distribution is the [conjugate prior probability distribution](https://en.wikipedia.org/wiki/Conjugate_prior) for the Bernoulli, binomial, and geometric distributions.
+Beta distribution enables us to model the random behaviour of probabilities.
+If were are only interested in modelling the PDF of probabilities, we can take any probability distribution function which is always positive and normalize it using the same approach as in Beta distribution.
+There is another interesting property of the Beta distribution that makes it desirable.
+Beta distribution is the [conjugate prior probability distribution](https://en.wikipedia.org/wiki/Conjugate_prior) for the Bernoulli, binomial, negative binomial, and geometric distributions.
 If Beta distribution is used to model the prior distribution of the probability parameters in these distributions, then resulting posterior distribution is Beta distribution.
-This provides closed form expression for the posterior distribution, making the calculation of the posterior distribution easier.
+This provides closed form expression for the posterior distribution, making the calculation of the posterior distribution easy.

 Given the probability of fraud call $\hat{p}$, likelihood function of
 $k$ fraud calls in $N$ calls is the Binomial distribution given by